Overview of 65% keyboards

 The MagicForce(Qisan) 68 keyboard is a wired 65%.
 This is an all-white keyboard with black legends.

-It is currently $40 on Amazon with Oetemu brown switches (MX-style equivalent switches).
+It is currently selling on Amazon for a really cheap price with Outemu brown switches (MX-style equivalent switches).
 This keyboard has 68 keys.
 It has a 4-star rating with 277 total ratings.

 It has a floating style design which lets you see the switches as you type.
 Very aesthetic from the side.
 It also has 2 kickstands, one on each side, and rubber feet on the bottom.